 What we do

-The Freedom Fund is working with partners based in Dhaka, Faridpur and Rajbari to provide direct support to those most vulnerable to commercial sexual exploitation of children (CSEC) and to reduce the prevalence of CSEC in brothels and on the streets.
+The Freedom Fund is working with partners based in Dhaka, Faridpur, Jashore, Jamalpur, Mymensingh, Cumilla, Barisal, and Rajbari to provide direct support to those most vulnerable to commercial sexual exploitation of children (CSEC) and to reduce the prevalence of CSEC in brothels and on the streets.
 Our partners are working to establish a protective network–including families, civil society organisations and government–to safeguard children from situations of sexual exploitation.
 The Freedom Fund supports these partners through funding and institutional strengthening to help ensure their sustainability and the impact of their interventions.

 Who is at risk?

-At-risk children, both in brothels and on the street, may engage in sex work in exchange for money, shelter, food, work or drugs.
+Children, both in brothels and on the street, are subjected / vulnerable to sexual exploitation in return for support for basic needs.
 They are frequently subjected to high levels of violence and coercion.
 The prevalence of CSEC is driven by criminal impunity, gender-based violence, child marriage, bonded labour, cultural norms and exclusion from education.

 Most often, the children are from impoverished and marginalised backgrounds.
-Children living on the street are not recognised by the government as trafficked, so are put in homeless shelters, leaving them open to further exploitation.
+Sexual exploitation of children living on the street tends to be invisible and they may not be recognized as victims of trafficking, leaving them open to further exploitation.

 Providing stability